 Jhansi Ki Rani Is A Rajput Just Like Me

 Chinese Rajputs (formed through extension of rule)

 Rajputian blood is Rajputian.
 It knows no bounds.
-I clearly see why my close friends call me “Chivalrous”.
+I clearly see why some folks call me “Chivalrous”.
 Its in my blood!

 Copyright © by Arzoo Zaheer.
 All Rights Reserved.